-The auditorium can seat 1979 and the stage is the largest in Europe.
+The auditorium can seat 1979 spectators and is adorned with red velvet seats and gilded balconies.
+Its stage is the largest in Europe.

 Opera Garnier - Auditorium